Jiachenyu1994/CSI3140_Assignments/assignment3/README.md

 ### index.php

-- **HTML**: Defines the layout for the game interface including inputs, buttons, and scoreboards.
+- **HTML**: The Layout for the game interface including inputs, buttons, and scoreboards.
 - **JavaScript**: Includes jQuery for handling UI interactions and making API calls to `api.php`.

 ## Leaderboard